 If you missed our short bite-sized webinars focusing specifically on the subject of turnaround, the presentation decks can be downloaded here:

-Get the slides from the first session on how to manage turnarounds in times of crisis.
+- Slides from the first session on how to manage turnarounds in times of crisis.